After a public information film for the charity sector, we’re on to John Bell of Ogilvy.

 The CMO’s dilemma: after a year of experimenting with social media, they really thought they’d cracked the social media code: Facebook apps, blogger outreach.
 But with no real way to measure, it seemed like a whole load of work for very little tangible return.
 He longed for mass media… They’d just ported traditional marketing over to social media.

-- 90% of Facebook interaction happens on the Wall – so is an application the right way to go? <–good question, too infrequently asked. - are your people sharing their best practices internally? do you have a forum for this? leadership tends to go the highest budget – this can be problem. paid media is not antithesis of social it antichrist. quick way boost awareness. < div>
+- 90% of Facebook interaction happens on the Wall – so is an application the right way to go? <–good question, too infrequently asked. - Are your people sharing their best practices internally?
+Do you have a forum for sharing this? - Leadership tends to go to the highest budget – this can be a problem. - Paid media is not the antithesis of social media – it is not the antichrist.
+It can be a quick way to boost awareness.

 In essence, he’s arguing that a successful strategy is not just a series of disconnected initiatives that chase after the latest social media “hot thing”, it’s about a co-oridnated and managed series of activities that lead to a brand community forming (and that doesn’t mean building a “community” on your site – but building a real community across active social media sites).